 More than 90 percent of those receiving colonoscopies are 50 and older.
 Federal guidelines recommend Americans receive a colonoscopy every 10 years.
 An increase in the screening rate has been a key reason for the falling colorectal cancer rate.

 Colorectal cancer remains the third most-common U.S. cancer, and the second-leading cause of cancer death behind lung cancer.
 It is highly preventable with regular screening and treatable with early detection.

-Dr. Simmang says patients and primary care physicians need to be more vigilant about following through on evaluating symptoms and not pass them off as “benign” because the patient is young.
-He says young colorectal cancer patients often ignore bowel changes that persist for months.
+Dr. Simmang said patients and primary care physicians need to be more vigilant about following through on evaluating symptoms and not pass them off as “benign” because the patient is young.
+He said young colorectal cancer patients often ignore bowel changes that persist for months.

 Clyde Collins, MD, a gastroenterologist on the medical staff at Baylor Medical Center at McKinney, called the rise in colon cancer among the young very alarming.

 “Colon cancer is often an unexpected finding, as most patients will see their doctor for a common complaint such as diarrhea,” he said.
 “Younger patients can have a tendency to ignore symptoms as a result they can present with more advanced cases when it is found.”

 If you’re concerned about colon cancer, don’t delay.
 Find a physician near you today.